MSalaam/MSalaam/README.md

 <br>

 ## OVERVIEW
-Computer Science graduate in pursuit of a Cybersecurity or App Development.
+Computer Science graduate in pursuit of a Cybersecurity or App Development career.
 A quick learner and a perfectionist with ambition to be proficient in all needed skills.
 Adaptable and an excellent problem-solver with all situations thrown at me.
 Interested in all things computer related with an interest in psychology and communication with others.

 ---
 <br>